Data Law Navigator | Hungary

-- NAIH guidance on privacy notices is stricter than the requirements of the Info Act and the GDPR.
-Privacy notices must contain detailed information on each processing purpose, with a full list of the relevant data, the legal basis of the processing in each case, the data retention period, and the people who may access the data.
+- NAIH guidance on data protection notices is stricter than the requirements of the Info Act and the GDPR.
+In line with the above guidance, data protection notices must contain detailed information on each processing purpose, with a full list of the relevant data, the legal basis of the processing in each case, the data retention period, and the people who may access the data internally.

 - Individuals must receive detailed information on their data protection rights and remedies, and the data security measures applied by the company.

-- The privacy notice must contain a full list of each data processor and data transferee, tasks regarding the data, and the term of their processing.
+- The data protection notice must contain a full list of each data processor and data transferee, tasks regarding the data, and the term of their processing.

-- Organisations shall formulate their privacy notices in a language understandable to the affected persons.
-In case of an application also addressed to individuals living/residing in Hungary, the privacy notice of such application (also) shall be in Hungarian language. https://www.naih.hu/files/NAIH-2018-3878-allasfoglalas.pdf
+- Organisations shall formulate their data protection notices in a language understandable to the affected persons.
+In case of an application also addressed to individuals living/residing in Hungary, the data protection notice of such application shall (also) be in Hungarian language. https://www.naih.hu/files/NAIH-2018-3878-allasfoglalas.pdf

-- For employment-related data processing, NAIH considers that consent has a proper legal basis only if it provides benefits for employees.
-Otherwise, employers must rely on necessary for compliance with laws or legitimate interests as the legal basis for employee data processing.
+For employment-related data processing, NAIH considers that consent has a proper legal basis only if it provides benefits for employees.
+Otherwise, employers must rely on another legal basis, such as processing necessary for compliance with a legal obligation or legitimate interest of the employer.